Sam-Hedges/Sam-Hedges.github.io/docs/_projects/(1) Stylized-Fire.md

 To generate the required motion for the Fire Effect, I utilized the Time value and enhanced its impact through multiplication with a floating-point number.
 I reversed this value to make the texture scroll upwards as by default, the Time output causes downward scrolling.
 This value is then employed as the Y component of a Vector2 (keeping the X component at 0) and used as the offset in the Tiling And Offset Node.
 To adjust the scale of the tiling, a Vector2 Property is used, allowing alteration of the noise scale in the Inspector.
 The scrolling UVs from the Tiling And Offset are then applied as the UV input for a Simple Noise Node and Voronoi Node.

-{% include elements/figure.html image="../assets/StylizedFire/Fire2Graph1.gif" caption="Add Caption" %}
+{% include elements/figure.html image="../assets/StylizedFire/Fire2Graph1.gif" %}

 This noise will later serve to offset the UVs, creating fire-like motion.
 Instead of constant or time-based offset (which, while varying, is equal for all UV coordinates), we shift each UV coordinate differently, resulting in a warping effect.
 To center the distortion, we subtract 0.5, preventing unequal offset in any direction.